 • better data and reporting back to credit unions

 FSRA’s EDC team is working with credit unions individually to help them prepare for the launch of EDC.
-As of November 2023, FSRA is actively engaging with 34 credit unions through a process known as Data Mapping and Technical Development (Data Mapping).
+As of April 2024, FSRA is actively engaging with all credit unions through a process known as Data Mapping and Technical Development (Data Mapping).
 This provides a dedicated forum for FSRA and credit unions to share information and track EDC readiness.
-Credit unions are being introduced to the Data Mapping process by order of size.
-All remaining credit unions will be introduced to the process over the next few months.

 Regulatory and Risk Data Standard (RRDS)

 The Regulatory and Risk Data Standard (RRDS) is the document that defines all data requirements for EDC in a standardized format.
 It contains information on the data points and how to report the data under EDC.
-This is a living document that will be updated periodically during the pre-launch phase based on feedback from credit unions gathered through the Data Mapping process.
-The current version of the RRDS can be found here: RRDS Enhanced Dataset V5.1.6 [XLSX].
+This is a living document that will be updated periodically in the future.
+The current version of the RRDS (link below) is frozen for the duration of the onboarding phase so credit unions have a stable version to work with.
+The current version of the RRDS can be found here: RRDS Enhanced Dataset V5.1.7 [XLSX].

 The data standard is a dictionary of data points that will ultimately improve data quality and make collecting, reporting and using the data more efficient for both FSRA and credit unions.